 The second financial statement is that of Income Statement.
 It gives details about the financial performance of the Company over some time.
 It provides income and profit earned by the Company.
 Consider the below snapshot of the statement of operationsStatement Of OperationsStatement of Operations, also known as the income statement, displays a Company’s revenues & expenditures for a specified period, i.e., monthly, quarterly, or annually in a standard accounting format in accordance with the accounting policies suggested by the governing body. for Apple Ince.

 Source: Apple Inc

-- Gross margin is net sales minus the cost of sales.
+- The gross margin is net sales minus the cost of sales.

 - Research and development expenses are the expense incurred by the Company on research and development purposes.

-- Other income is any other income from the sale of some investment or from interest earned on bank deposits etc. which have been earned by the Company during the period the income statement has been generated.
+- Other income is any other income from the sale of some investment or from interest earned on bank deposits etc. which is earned by the Company during the period the income statement generates.

 - Net Income is the profit earned by the Company.
-It is calculated by subtracting all the expense, taxes from the sales amount and other income.
+It is calculated by subtracting all the expenses, taxes from the sales amount, and other income.

 It includes three types of cash flows:

 - Cash flow from operating activitiesCash Flow From Operating ActivitiesCash flow from Operations is the first of the three parts of the cash flow statement that shows the cash inflows and outflows from core operating business in an accounting year.
 Operating Activities includes cash received from Sales, cash expenses paid for direct costs as well as payment is done for funding working capital.: This includes various items from which there is cash inflow or outflow due to the operating activities of the Company.